 The Filling Procedure: What to Expect

 Cavities are relatively easy for dentists to fix.
-First, dentists use a local anaesthetic, such as lidocaine, to numb the part of the mouth they'll be treating.
-This anaesthetic is injected into the gum tissue, which can cause a temporary stinging sensation.
+First, dentists use a local anesthetic, such as lidocaine, to numb the part of the mouth they'll be treating.
+This anesthetic is injected into the gum tissue, which can cause a temporary stinging sensation.
 Once the area is fully numb, the dentist proceeds with the treatment.